BitCurator/bitcurator-distro-installer/README.md

 This repo provides a simple bash script to download the relevant components and build the BitCurator environment using the salt states and supporting files provided by https://github.com/bitcurator/bitcurator-distro-salt.

-Visit https://github.com/BitCurator/bitcurator-distro/wiki/Releases to download the latestofficial release!
+Visit https://github.com/BitCurator/bitcurator-distro/wiki/Releases to download the latest official release!

 ## Pre-Installation Steps